Everything ends badly. Otherwise it wouldn’t end.

 For all the play on the court, though, if James does leave, I think I’ll miss his relevance and voice most though.
 He’s made Northeast Ohio matter in a way no one else has nor probably will for a very long time.
 James’ perspective and gravitas is needed here more than it’s ever been needed in some coastal bastion of wealth, elitism, and cultural orthodoxy.
 Here in the purplest state James has brought so many people of disparate backgrounds together on multiple nights per week more than almost anyone else could.

-If he goes, or if he stays, that’s the legacy I’ll cherish more than any other: a touchstone and a community that has grown up around this team and this site that might be diminished in his absence.
+If he goes, or if he stays, that’s the legacy I’ll cherish more than any other: James a touchstone and a community that has grown up around he and this team and this site that might be diminished in his absence.
 Still, in the grand scheme of things, it’s but a trifle.
 Despite the world often seeming as if it’s on the brink, we live in relatively peaceful times.
 By percentages, we’re far more safe, well fed, and healthy than we have been as a species than at any point in our history.
 We forget the millions killed by Spanish Flu, the world wars, the black plague, the Great Chinese famine.
 The vast majority of those who read this blog have the luxury of cultural touchstones, fast food, and high definition televisions, and the luxury to kvetch – not over whether our house will be bombed tonight, if we have enough to eat, or if we’re going to contract Malaria – but over whether our favorite player is going to go play for the Lakers.
 So maybe we ought to channel our angst into a force for good.

 “Things fall apart” The Yaets poem and the Achebe novel say, “the center cannot hold; mere anarchy is loosed upon the world,” a world that is in a state of constantly breaking and reforming itself.
 The truth is that you and I, common decency, every day people of goodwill are what keeps it from falling into the abyss.
 I hope that’s what this community stands for more than anything.
 We have been incredibly lax at this blog about an opportunity that presented itself at the beginning of the Finals to do something special, and it’s my regret that we’ve been lazy.
 I should have put this up sooner.